|

 discovered it about June 2000.
 This set me off on the search again, I had not done any

-at it!
-The Craighead Co. tree has some duplications in it and is hard fo figure out.
+research for about 15 years.
+The Craighead Co. tree has some duplications and

 The 1870 Census for

 Craighead County has all Bobbitt's listed as Bobbert.
+There are a

-Benton & I were born in White Co., AR, and attended the Searcy High School but since she is 6 years
+Searcy, White Co., AR, and attended the Searcy High School but since she is 6 years

 younger we never knew each other while in school.
 I quit school after the 11th grade & joined

-Rock.
-I met Dyann while "crusing" with some friends one weekend in Searcy where
+with some friends one weekend in Searcy where she lived.
+She was in 12th

-she lived.
-She was in 12th grade so we dated and got married in June after she graduated
+grade so we dated and got married in June after she graduated and as they

-County Government
+County Government in 2006.

-Shain is married to Jacquline Going &
+Shain is married to Jackie Going and have

 Kevin is married to

-Alma _____ & have one son Kevin Tyler
+Alma Chanco and have two sons Kevin Tyler

-Bobbitt. |
+& Ethan Conner Bobbitt. |